Science Learning Hub logo

 Related content

-Explore the range of content the Science Learning Hub has on the Rena disaster – start with the introduction article.
+Explore the range of content the Science Learning Hub has on the Rena disaster – start with this introduction article.
 There are links to articles looking at some of the research undertaken around the disaster, some of the underpinning science concepts, student activities and more.

-The article Restoring mauri after the Rena is based around the The Rena disaster TV episode from Project Mātauranga.
+The article Restoring mauri after the Rena is based around the The Rena disaster TV episode from Project Mātauranga series.
 Use this to explore what mauri is and the application of Dr Morgan’s mauri model in assessing the Rena disaster.

 Check out our entire range of Connected articles here.
 We’ve curated them by topic and concepts.